tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 $$
 A = \mathrm {Hash} ( E \parallel 0)
 $$
-Note that a Ricardian contract $ \widehat {RC} $ is not crucial for entropy $ E $ generation as some other unique data set could have been used in its stead, but suggested.
+Note that a Ricardian contract $ \widehat {RC} $ is not crucial for entropy $ E $ generation as some other unique NUMS value could have been used in its stead, but only suggested.
 Ricardian contracts warrant a bit more explanation and is discussed in [Appendix&nbsp;B](#appendix-b-ricardian-contracts).

 Every non-coinbase transaction input can have up to one new asset issuance associated with it.
-An asset issuance input then consists of the UTXO being spent, the Ricardian contract, either an initial issuance explicit value or a Pedersen commitment, a range proof and a Boolean field indicating whether reissuance is allowed. [[1]]
+An asset issuance (or asset definition) transaction input then consists of the UTXO being spent, the Ricardian contract, either an initial issuance explicit value or a Pedersen commitment, a range proof and a Boolean field indicating whether reissuance is allowed.  ([[1]], [[13]])